Soongsil University: Reputation

 Soongsil is a private Christian University located in the heart of Seoul.
 It has a low acceptance rate and a high admission barrier.
-Students must reach within 5~7% in the Korean SAT to be accepted within the most competitive majors such as business and global commerce.
-Soongsil's IT, economic, business, and social welfare majors are considered especially strong.
+Students must reach within 5~7% in the Korean SAT to be accepted into the most competitive majors such as business and global commerce.
+Soongsil's IT, economics, business, and social welfare majors are considered especially strong.
 Its business school has the 10th biggest number of alumni with CPAs.
 Its computer science field, which Soongsil was a pioneer in Korea, is currently ranked second after Seoul National University.
-This gives the graduates a much better opportunity in landing a job at the biggest IT giants such as Samsung, Google, and LG.
-Social welfare program at Soongsil University has high reputation in Korea as a leading institution of social work education, retaining unchanged high ranking in social work education evaluation for decades.
+This gives the graduates a much better opportunity to land a job at the biggest IT giants such as Samsung, Google, and LG.
+The social welfare program at Soongsil University has a high reputation in Korea as a leading institution of social work education, retaining an unchanged high ranking in social work education evaluation for decades.
 According to a ranking made by JoongAng Ilbo, a Korean newspaper, it regularly ranks within the top 20 best universities.

 International students

 Soongsil University is home to a large community of foreign students, partly due to its "Vision 2020" plan, which aims to substantially increase its foreign clientele.

-The university is surrounded by bars, karaoke and restaurants, the gathering place of the international community is located at the "C-Bomb" bar.
+The university is surrounded by bars, karaoke, and restaurants, the gathering place of the international community is located at the "C-Bomb" bar.

 An alcoholic beverage, the Taximansi (contraction of "taxi" and "calamansi") created by a foreign student is now a symbol of Soongsil's student culture.

 Foreign students are welcomed by "SISO" (Soongsil International Student Organization) a student organization aimed at helping foreigners throughout their stay.
 Soongsil students who volunteer as members of SISO are selected through a vigorous vetting process.